Vidkun Quisling: German invasion and coup d'état

 Quisling now reached the high-water mark of his political power.
 On 10 April, Bräuer travelled to Elverum where the legitimate Nygaardsvold government now sat.
-On Hitler's orders, he demanded that King Haakon appoint Quisling head of a new government, thereby securing a peaceful transition of power.
+On Hitler's orders, he demanded that King Haakon appoint Quisling head of a new government, thereby securing a peaceful transition of power and giving legal sanction to the occupation.
 Haakon rejected this demand.
-He went further in a meeting with his cabinet, letting it be known that he would sooner abdicate than appoint any government headed by Quisling.
-Hearing this, the government unanimously voted to support the king's stance, and urged the people to continue their resistance.
+Later, in a meeting with his cabinet, Haakon told his ministers that neither the people nor the Storting had confidence in Quisling.
+The king went further, saying that he could not appoint Quisling as prime minister, and would abdicate before appointing a Quisling-led government.
+Hearing this, the government unanimously voted to support the King's stance.
+It formally advised him not to appoint any government headed by Quisling, and urged the people to continue their resistance.
 With his popular support gone, Quisling ceased to be of use to Hitler.
 Germany retracted its support for his rival government, preferring instead to build up its own independent governing commission.
 In this way, Quisling was manoeuvred out of power by Bräuer and a coalition of his former allies, including Hjort, who now saw him as a liability.
 Even his political allies, including Prytz, deserted him.

 In return, Hitler wrote to Quisling thanking him for his efforts and guaranteeing him some sort of position in the new government.
-The transfer of power on these terms was duly enacted on 15 April, with Hitler still confident the Administrative Council would receive the backing of the king.
+The transfer of power on these terms was duly enacted on 15 April, with Hitler still confident the Administrative Council would receive the backing of the King.
 Quisling's domestic and international reputation both hit new lows, casting him as both a traitor and a failure.